VIALabs-io/hello-hop/README.md

 ### Initiating a Message

 To start a message off, the `go()` method is called on any of the networks the contract is deployed on, and the path desired is set with the `--path` parameter followed by a comma seperated list of Chain IDs.
-Chain IDs can be looked up in the [NPM package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).
+Chain IDs can be looked up in the [Package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).

 ```bash
 npx hardhat --network ethereum-sepolia go --path 80002,43113,17000